timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 > Of course, with all this research going on,
 > we need a way to understand everything.

+> Originally, during my dissertation
-> Originally, I'd suggest learning all fields,
+> I'd suggest learning all fields then translating.

-> then translating.
+> But truthfully, after working in industry,

-> But truthfully, that's too slow and unreasonable.
+> it's clear that's too slow and unreasonable.
 > Ain't nobody got time for that!

 - Learn + Translate all three fields? -> No.